dupreri/hello-world/README.md

 # hello-world
 Just a tester
-GitHub refreshed for future projects.
+GitHub refresher for future projects.